 - What can be simplified or eliminated?

 Small, consistent tweaks keep your system aligned with how you actually work.
+For instructions on running a Weekly Review, see https://fluidwave.com/guides/weekly-review.

 For people with ADHD or executive function challenges, a rigid system can be the enemy.
 Make your system compassionate and flexible.
+Practical techniques include:

-- Task Chunking: Break projects into tiny first steps, e.g., “Open a document and write one sentence.”
+- Task chunking: Break projects into tiny first steps, e.g., “Open a document and write one sentence.”

-- Visual Timers: Make time feel concrete with a visible countdown.
+- Visual timers: Make time feel concrete with a visible countdown.

-How long does this actually take to set up?
+How long does it take to set up?

 What’s the single most important habit for staying organized?